datapower-virtual-appliance-demo/dpxx-ops/README.md

 ## Install DataPower operator

-Now we've added these catalog sources, we can install the DataPower operator; we're familar with the process -- it's the same as ArgoCD.
+Now we've added these catalog sources, we can install the DataPower operator;
+we're familiar with the process -- it's the same as ArgoCD.

 Issue the following command: